code4fukui/Wirth/README.md

 - ex: n, sum, points

-Variable names written in all uppercase letters represent values that do not change during execution.

-- ex: A, BMI

-Array elements are specified by an index, starting from 0.

-- ex: array[3]

 Numbers are represented in decimal format.
 Strings are represented as a sequence of characters enclosed in double quotes (").

 - ex: 100
 - ex: 99.999
 - ex: "It was found."

+Array elements are specified by an index, starting from 0.

+- ex: array[3]

 When an index starting from 0 is specified for a string, it returns the character at that position as a string, with the first character indexed as 0.
 If the index is out of range, an empty string ("") is returned.